SebastiaanZ/workshop-python-internals/README.md

 ![AST CallPipe Node](/img/ast-node-for-callpipe-bg.png "AST Node for our operator")

-As you can see, this `BinOp` node represents the binary expression by keeping track of the operant to the left of the operator, the operant to the right of the operator, as well as the operator that combines the two.
+As you can see, this `BinOp` node represents the binary expression by keeping track of the operand to the left of the operator, the operand to the right of the operator, as well as the operator that combines the two.
 The problem is that the node class `CallPipe` does not exist yet, so we can't actually make an AST yet that uses it.